kklkit/Factions/README.md

 6. Set `DefaultGame=EmpGame.EmpGame`, `DefaultServerGame=EmpGame.EmpGame`, and `DefaultGameType="EmpGame.EmpGame";` under `[Engine.GameInfo]` in `UDKGame/Config/DefaultGame.ini`.
 7. Run the UDK editor to compile the scripts.

-## Pulling Updates

-**IMPORTANT:** Use **rebase** when updating your submodules!
-Do not use merge!

 ## Committing Changes

-Commit to and push the submodule where you have made changes.
-Do not commit to the `empiresudk` repository as it is read-only.
+Commit your changes directly to the submodule you are working in.
+Do not commit to the top-level repository as it is read-only.